 The amount of the benefit depends on the amount of social tax paid on the income earned.
 As the basis for income calculation is the social tax paid during the reference period of 12 months, the amount on which the period is based may differ from the income that was earned at the time, thus particular attention should be paid to the social tax paid in the respective period.

-If the father did not receive income subject to social tax during the 12-month reference period, he will receive paternity benefit at the rate of parental benefit, which is 584 euros per month in 2022, with a daily rate of 19.47 euros.
+If the father did not receive income subject to social tax during the 12-month reference period, he will receive paternity benefit at the rate of parental benefit, which is 584 euros per month in 2022, with a daily rate of 19.47 euros (654 euros per month in 2023, with a daily rate of 21.80 euros).

 If the father’s income subject to social tax during the 12-month reference period was equal to or lower than minimum wage, he will receive paternity benefit in the amount of the minimum wage, which is 654 euros per month in 2022, with a daily rate of 21.8 euros.